CVLTIK/BxB-HBBD-REDACTED/README.md

 * **Modular Structure** – Extend functionality with a well-organized codebase.
 * **Optimized Performance** – Efficient script and style enqueuing.

-## Changelog

-See [CHANGELOG.md]() for a history of updates.

 ## Reporting Issues

-If you find a bug or have a feature request, please open an issue on [GitHub](https://github.com/CVLTIK/BxB-ldash-REDACTED/issues).
+If you find a bug or have a feature request, please open an issue on [GitHub](https://https://github.com/CVLTIK/BxB-Layout-Dashboard/issues)

 ## License